CARE AND HOPE AT MORRIS PLAINS

 - A+ Level – 24 / 7 support and supervision

-- A Level - 16 hours of support and supervision per day
+- B Level - Up to 12 hours of supervision daily

 CHAMP’s on-site inter-disciplinary team includes an on-site psychiatrist, primary care physician and nurse; licensed social workers; and mental health professionals.